NREL/fastsim/README.md

 to see fastsim use cases.
 There are other examples in fastsim/tests.

-## Via Cargo
-This has not been implemented yet.

 # Contributors
 Chad Baker -- Chad.Baker@nrel.gov
 Aaron Brooker -- Aaron.Brooker@nrel.gov